Orana Wildlife Park

 Orana Wildlife Park is New Zealand's only open-range zoo, sitting on 80 hectares of land, located on the outskirts of Christchurch.
-It opened in 1976, and is owned and operated by the Orana Wildlife Trust, a registered charity.
+It opened on 25 September 1976, and is owned and operated by the Orana Wildlife Trust, a registered charity.
 The aims of the Trust are to provide quality recreational opportunities for local people and visitors to Christchurch; conserve endangered native and exotic wildlife; educate visitors (especially children) about environmental and conservation issues; and support research relating to endangered animals.

-Orana generates over 95% of its income through gate takings and other trading activities.
-Fundraising is an essential focus; Orana must separately raise 100% of funds for all capital projects, improvements and animal transfers.
-Funds have been donated from a variety of sources, including philanthropic trusts, private donors and bequests.
-As of 2017, over $15M has been raised to develop the Park.
-All buildings and enclosures except the Great Ape Centre have been built in-house.
-Many local businesses have assisted in the Park's construction by donating materials, consultancy and equipment.

 In 2013 the park suffered a number of setbacks, including an ape escape, snowstorms and wind damage, and was forced to close its doors for 10 days.

 In 2015 Orana became home to New Zealand's only gorillas, with three males, including a silverback arriving at the park.

 Feeding lions at Orana Wildlife Park.

-Current Animals

-Orana is currently home to numerous animals from the following species: